-- Lord Bridge says that Kerr LJ (in Court of Appeal) in finding for the seller had in fact misinterpreted what Lord Fraser had said in the Canada case (1952)! - This is an excellent paragraph for demonstrating the way in which judges argue about other cases. - Lord Bridge decides the common law point in favour of the sellers in agreement with Lord Denning in the Court of Appeal.
+- Lord Bridge says that Kerr LJ (in the Court of Appeal) in finding for the seller had in fact misinterpreted what Lord Fraser had said about The Canada Steamship v R [1952] 1 All ER 303 in the Ailsa Craig case! - This is an excellent paragraph for demonstrating the way in which judges argue about other cases, following, distinguishing, overruling or stating the precedent or a case erroneously. - Lord Bridge decides the common law point in favour of the sellers in agreement with Lord Denning in the Court of Appeal.

-- Lord Bridge turns to discuss the statutory issue. - We now begin to understand the reference to 'the Act' in issue (2) as set out by Lord Bridge on p 238 at para 3. - The modified s 55 of the Sale of Goods Act 1979 is set out. - The Sale of Goods Act 1979 was a pure exercise in consolidation.
-(This means that it merely collected together the existing law and put it in one place.) - Modified s 55 preserves the law between 18 May 1973 (the date that the Supply of Goods (Implied Terms) Act came into force)
+- Lord Bridge turns to discuss the 'statutory' issue. - We now begin to understand the reference to 'the Act' in issue (2) as set out by Lord Bridge at Appendix 1, p 310, para 2. - The modified s 55 of the Sale of Goods Act 1979 is set out. - The Sale of Goods Act 1979 was a statute that was pure consolidation.
+(This means that it merely collected together the existing law and put it in one place.) - Modified s 55 preserves the law between 18 May 1973 (the date that the Supply of Goods (Implied Terms) Act came into force) and 1 February 1977 (the date that the Unfair Contract Terms Act 1977 came into force).